 Slim or basic cases

-A lot of battery cases are not really designed to offer much protection, so you’ll have to check with the manufacturer on that score.
-What they should always provide is the ability to charge the phone, ideally it will drain the case first, that way you can take it off when it’s empty.
-There are some clever designs out there which combine a lightweight case or bumper with a removable battery component.
+A lot of battery cases are not really designed to offer much in the way of protection, so you’ll have to check with the manufacturer on that score.
+What they should always provide is the ability to charge your phone.
+Ideally, your phone will drain the case first, that way you can take it off when it’s empty.
+There are also some clever designs out there that combine a lightweight case or bumper with a removable battery component.
 You should also expect to be able to check the battery status at a glance — pass-through capabilities for your headphone port and charging or data is also a plus.

 The final word